jroucheton/cloud-best-practices/README.md

+## Create pipelines as multi branch project
+Pipelines should be created as multi branch project.

+**Benefits:**
+* Pipelines are created automatically for each banches.

 ## Pipeline as code
 Pipelines should be coded through the Jenkinsfile and stored into the source code repository.

 **Benefits:**
 * Configuration is located in a single place which is easier for maintenance.
 Nothing configured though Jenkins.
 * History is available thanks to the source code repository.

 ## Pipeline as declarative
 Pipeline should be coded as much in a declarative way as possible.